 It really is not that hard to assemble a list of the best Nike running shoes.
 From the record-breaking Vaporfly series to the fan-favourite Pegasus line, Nike has always been at the forefront of innovation and created shoes that enable athletes to push their performance to their absolute limits.

-The company went from being a relatively small brand in the 80s – Michael Jordan famously wanted to launch his basketball shoe line with Adidas originally – to becoming the absolute fitness juggernaut brand it is today.
-This is due to a number of factors but what made Nike running shoes popular in particular is the company's innovative approach to running footwear design.
+The company went from being a relatively small brand in the 80s – Michael Jordan famously wanted to launch his basketball shoe line with Adidas initially – to becoming the absolute fitness juggernaut brand it is today.
+This is due to a number of factors but what made Nike running shoes famous is the company's innovative approach to running footwear design.

 Best Nike running shoes to buy right now